jon-harper/OmniBox/docs/tour.md

 ## Fan Cages

+![render of a case with two 40mm fans and a 60mm fan mounted externally][38]

 Externally mounted fans use [fan cages][13] to cover the fan blades.
-There are a large number of fan sizes supported, each with a matching gasket.
+There are a large number of fan sizes supported, each with a matching TPU gasket.
+The gaskets are entirely optional, as many printers cannot print TPU.

 [1]: img/printed_parts/core.png
 [2]: img/printed_parts/trays.png